SAP-archive/cloud-observability-application-monitoring/exercises/A3/README.md

 # Exercise A3: Platform monitoring API

 #### Objective
-In this exercise, you will learn how to configure and consume monitoring RET API to get the state or the metrics details for your Java applications that are running on SAP Cloud Platform.<br /><br />
+In this exercise, you will learn how to configure and consume monitoring REST API to get the state or the metrics details for your Java applications that are running on SAP Cloud Platform.<br /><br />

 #### Estimated time